-I am a doctoral candidate in the sociology department at the University of Chicago.
-My research lies at the intersection of culture and politics and explores how political ideas link together to form belief systems and ideologies.
-I use a wide array of methods, including computational text analysis, survey research, and qualitative in-depth interview analysis.
-My prior work has been published in the American Sociological Review, Social Forces, and Social Science Research.
-I am on the job market for the 2021-22 year.
+I am a Postdoctoral Teaching Fellow in the Department of Sociology at the University of Chicago.
+My research explores how political ideas link together to form belief systems and ideologies.
+My work has been published in the American Sociological Review, Social Forces, and Social Science Research, and I have been awarded the 2020 Dissertation-in-Progress award and the 2021 Outstanding Article Publication award from the ASA Mathematical Sociology Section.
+I am on the job market for the 2022-23 year.

 I have also done research on how word embedding models can be used for cultural analysis, how changing political coalitions drove the polarization over science, and how ideology is linked to overconfidence among elite economists.
 More about my research can by found on this page.